MISSION STATEMENT

 Why Help?

-The income guidelines to qualify for free or reduced lunch are set at the federal level, with no consideration for location, i.e., the numbers are the same whether you live in Hollywood, CA or Sweetwater, TX.
 To qualify for free lunch, a family of four must make less than $3,250 per month, and that is before taxes!
-Additionally, these guidelines do not account for family dynamics, which means a single parent of three, with two children in daycare and one in school, has the same qualifying restrictions as a two-parent household with two teenagers who work.
-Needless to say, with the rise in cost of living, there is a significant subset of the Pflugerville population that does not qualify for benefits.
+Additionally, these guidelines do not account for family dynamics, which means a single parent of three, with two children in diapers and daycare and one child in school, has the same income threshold as a two-parent household with two teenagers who work.
+Needless to say, with the rise in cost of living, there is a significant subset of the Pflugerville ISD population that does not qualify for benefits.

 If a student has a negative balance, the alternative lunch policy replaces the child’s chosen entrรฉe with a cold cheese sandwich.
 While this replacement lunch does cost less, the students’ accounts are still charged, and the families accrue more and more debt as the cycle continues.